morgandtrembley/InventorySystem/Items/readme.txt

-These are UObjects that interact with the player's inventory Item is the Parent and all other UObjects are children of Item
+These are UObjects that interact with the player's inventory.
+Item is the Parent and all other UObjects are children of Item.